williamsandonz/accenture-test/README.md

 Prerequisites:

- - Ensure you have envsubst installed
+ - Ensure you have envsubst installed & available in your path.
  - Rename .local.env.sample to .local.env
  - `npm install -g @nrwl/cli`
  - `npm install`